iturdikulov/notes/readability.md

 ---
-title: "Readability"
 date: 2023-03-11
+draft: true
+sr-due: 2023-03-15
+sr-ease: 248
+sr-interval: 2
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-15
-sr-interval: 2
-sr-ease: 248
 ---

+# Readability

 > Readability, or textual difficulty, means how easy or hard a text is to read.
 > Research has shown that two main factors affect the ease with which texts are